LODSContent/ACPGuidance/ACPCreationProcess.md

 }

 ```

+Azure SQL Server represents a special case.
+Although some kinds of deployments are "serverless" in that they don't rely on a specific Azure VM that you configure and deploy, they are always backed by compute and other resources that can be associated with significant costs if you allow users the ability to choose whatever number of SQL servers and database capacity they want.

 The following shows how to limit an Azure SQL Server instance by name and the databases by SKU, tier, and capacity.